LeDernier/GiveMeSomeFeedbacks/README.md

-# GiveMeSomeFeedbacks
+# Feedbacks Demo

-Little game used to give a talk about the need of Feedbacks in video games.
+Material used to give a talk to introduce the concept of feedbacks in video games.
 Made with [Godot Engine](https://godotengine.org/).

-The game is available [here](https://ledernier.itch.io/givemesomefeedbacks).
+A runing HTML5 version is available [here](https://ledernier.itch.io/feedbacks-demo).